yanxu2021/ApartmentUs1/Challenge 1 - Planning.md

  7. NotFound.js
  8. Header.js
  9. Footer.js
 ## :thought_balloon: What forms will you need?
-## :thought_balloon: What fields are on those forms?
-## :thought_balloon: Do your forms match your database schema?
+What fields are on those forms?
+Do your forms match your database schema?
 ## :thought_balloon: What are the user flows?
+What is the most important user flow of the application?
+Is this flow easy and intuitive for the user?
 ## :thought_balloon: Protected vs. unprotected pages?
-## :thought_balloon: What is the most important user flow of the application?
-## :thought_balloon: Is this flow easy and intuitive for the user?

 [ Go Back ](https://github.com/yanxu2021/ApartmentUs/blob/main/README.md)